 RFP's are issued for a service or special project and allow for a wider interpretation of what is required of the vendor in order to complete the project successfully.
-RFQs are issued for a service or special project when a vendor's specialized competency or qualifications in an area will be the primary factor in awarding a contract.
 The District often requires services that are provided by consultants or highly specialized vendors.
-Request for Proposals (RFP's/RFQs) are often awarded based on the services offered and competence within the area of speciality and are evaluated by a team or committee convened for that purpose.
+Request for Proposals (RFP's) are often awarded based on the services offered and competence within the area of specialty and are evaluated by a team or committee convened for that purpose.
 Proposals may be awarded on criteria other than low bid dollar amount.